ichraibi/Extracting_Aha_moment_from_Qlearning_agent_through_IKE-XAI_method.ip/README.md

 ### How and what environment to install? ###

 * Summary of set up
-The main file is a jupyter notebook that can also be used as a Google colab file: https://colab.research.google.com/?hl=fr
+    The main file is a jupyter notebook that can be used locally (pay attention to the parameters) and as a Google colab file: https://colab.research.google.com/?hl=fr

 * Dependencies
     pip3 install tensorflow==2.0 : if not, tensorflow.callback.Callbacks does not work